TechnoMageKOMT/Programming_Notes/JavaScript/FA_DOM-ManipulationBasics.md

 - .lastElementChild
 - .nextElementSibling
 - .previousElementSibling
+- See traversing the DOM document for more

 `document.querySelector('*')` is another way of selecting elements. * is the selector as it is used in CSS.
 I.e., if it is a class or id, then a . or # precedes it.